-The relationship among the IC fabrication process, lithography simulator, and mask optimizer is illustrated in Fig. \ref{fig:metrology}, where the ``OPC" block stands for \textit{optical proximity correction}, a standard approach to photomask correction for compensating for the shape distortions due to diffraction or process effects as well as guaranteeing the printability of a layout pattern, especially the printability at the corners of the process window \cite{otto1994automated,hsu2001optical}.
-As illustrated in the red dashed rectangles in Fig. \ref{fig:metrology}, the mask used in the fabrication process is a modified version of a source layout design, aiming to compensate for possible ``shrinkages" in line shapes due to the fabrication to mitigate the deviation of a fabricated IC circuitry from its layout design pattern.
-However, traditional OPC simulations have two primary drawbacks.
-First, it runs simulations based on those rules and patterns already known; thus, an OPC correction may be unreliable if an unseen layout design is given.
-Second, not only is a single OPC simulation computationally expensive, but also the whole OPC procedure is a time-consuming trial-and-error routine that is iterated until no irregularity can be found in the OPC estimation result.
-Due to its high complexity, the OPC simulation is usually performed on a limited number of regions of interest (ROIs) rather than on the whole layout design to reduce computation.
+The relationship among the IC fabrication process, lithography simulator, and mask optimizer is depicted in Fig. \ref{fig:metrology}, where the OPC (optical proximity correction) block is a standard approach to photomask correction for compensating for the shape distortions due to diffraction or process effects as well as guaranteeing the printability of a layout pattern, especially at the corners of the process window \cite{otto1994automated,hsu2001optical}.
+As shown in the red dashed rectangles in Fig. \ref{fig:metrology}, the mask used in the fabrication process is a modified version of a source layout design, aiming to compensate for possible ``shrinkages" in line shapes due to the fabrication to mitigate the deviation of a fabricated IC circuitry from its layout design.
+However, traditional OPC methods have two primary drawbacks.
+First, they run simulations based on those rules and patterns already known; thus, an OPC correction may be unreliable if an unseen layout design is given.
+Second, not only is the OPC correction computationally expensive, but also the OPC contour simulation is a time-consuming trial-and-error routine that is iterated until no irregularity can be found in the OPC estimation result.
+Both the OPC correction and OPC contour simulation are computationally expensive.
 Take the \textit{ICWB} software (\textit{IC WorkBench}) developed by Synopsys \cite{Synopsys} for example.
-ICWB takes, in average, about 34 seconds to run a simulation on an $4 \times 1.7 \mu m^2$ layout patch with an Intel Xeon E5-2670 CPU and 128GB RAM.
-It will cost around 4 days to run once an OPC simulation on a $400 \times 170 \mu m^2$ layout design, and such computational cost makes a complete OPC simulation procedure impractical.
+ICWB takes, on average, about 34 seconds to run a contour simulation on a $4 \times 1.7 \mu m^2$ layout patch with an Intel Xeon E5-2670 CPU and 128GB RAM.
+It will cost around 4 days to run one OPC contour simulation on a $400 \times 170 \mu m^2$ layout design, and such computational cost makes a complete OPC contour simulation procedure impractical.
 It is therefore highly desirable to develop an efficient photomask optimization scheme.